 Let’s plan the execution now:

 Step 1: Identify the content types and content structure of the existing site and document the observations.

 Step 2: Identify a list of modules you need, and check if there is a Drupal 8 version of those modules or if the modules have moved to Drupal 8 Core.

 Step 3: Replicate the content types, taxonomies, and all the entities that you need in your Drupal 8 instance and build the views manually later.
 This step provides greater flexibility to tweak our content architecture and refactor content types, taxonomy as per the usage in older systems.
 That offers significant clarity related to content migration.

 Drupal 8/9 has migration modules in the core itself.
 In Drupal core, we have modules like migrate, migrate_drupal, migrate_drupal_multilingual, and migrate_drupal_ui.
 The Migrate module provides a framework to migrate content from various sources to Drupal 8/9.
 For Drupal to Drupal migrations, we need to use the migrate_drupal module.
 Together, these modules provide overall migration support to migrate the content from Drupal 6/7 sites to Drupal 8/9.

 Apart from these modules, we might need to implement a custom migration path for the contributed modules that we are using.
 Typical Drupal sites consist of many contributed modules, so we need to review data related to those modules and write a migration path for those modules to migrate data.
 You can refer to the Migration API to write custom migrations.

-In conclusion, the Drupal 8.9 version is not far from Drupal 9 version and do not include too much hassle while migrating the content or enabling the modules.
+In conclusion, the Drupal 8.9 version is not far from the Drupal 9 version and does not include too much hassle while migrating the content or enabling the modules.
 They can make most tasks automated and easily manageable with ready-to-use modules.

 Need to know more about Drupal 9 to be convinced?